MadHoek/Outward_Mods/OutwardMod_EnableEmotes/README.md

 For manual installation:

 1. Place the EnableEmotes.dll in the following folder: `...Outward\Outward_Defed\BepInEx\plugins\EnableEmotes\`.
-2. Launch the game with BepInEx activated and the new keybindings should now show up in your in-game keybinding-menu.
+2. Launch the game with BepInEx activated and the new keybindings should show up in your in-game keybinding-menu.